Methodological refinement of the submillimeter galaxy magnification bias. I. Cosmological analysis with a single redshift bin: Data and methodology

 Regarding the choice of $N_r$, that is, the number of subregions to be drawn with replacement for each Bootstrap sample, we follow the conclusions of \citet{NORBERG09} and let $N_r=3N$, for which they obtained a very good agreement between the Bootstrap errors and those derived with an external estimate.
-Moreover, according to the analysis of Paper I, we set $N=22$ and $N_b=10000$.
+To reach a compromise between the largest scales probed and the fact that we have 13 data points, we chose $N=20$, that is, we divided up each independent field into five patches.
+The procedure was repeated $N_b=10000$ times.
+Lastly, it should be noted that our internal approach does not take super-sample covariance \citep{LAC17} into account, since our dominant source of uncertainty is currently the sampling variance between the different fields used for the measurements (see Section \ref{sec:samplevariance}).